tomasgrinstein/SignAI-FrontEnd/README.md

 ### Note

 This repository only contains the code to the Back-End section.
 To see the AI / Machine Learning repository go to [AI / MACHINE LEARNING REPOSITORY](https://github.com/MatiasGrynfeld/SignAI-ML).
-Also you can see the Front-End section in this repository [BACK-END REPOSITORY](https://github.com/BenjaPicca/SignAI_Back-End)
+Also you can see the Back-End section in this repository [BACK-END REPOSITORY](https://github.com/BenjaPicca/SignAI_Back-End)